kkatayama/capstone_tutorials/Local_Web_Server_Custom_Domain_SSL_Setup/README.md

 Goals:
 * Enable your local web server to point to your domain (ex: mangoboat.tv) and be globally accessible
-* Enable HTTPS communication with your domain
+* Enable HTTPS communication with your domain using a `Lets Encrypt` certificate
 * Enforce HSTS by upgrading all HTTP requests to HTTPS

 Some comments on my setup: